 - Receive and Complete Your Ballot: States are required to send out ballots 45 days before a regular election for federal office and states generally send out ballots at least 30 days before primary elections.
 For most states, you can confirm your registration and ballot delivery online

 - Return Your Completed Ballot: Some states allow you to return your completed ballot electronically and others do not.
-If your state requires you to return paper voting forms or ballots to local election officials, you can return your FPCA or ballot to your local election officials via international mail or professional courier service at your own expense.
+If your state requires you to return paper voting forms or ballots to local election officials, you may return your FPCA or ballot to your local election officials via international mail or professional courier service at your own expense or you may return your U.S. postage-paid ballot to the U.S. Embassy at least two weeks before Election Day.

-Alternatively, voters can submit forms and ballots to the Consular Section of the U.S. Embassy in Reykjavik and we will mail it through the Diplomatic Postal Service.
-Please keep in mind that mail from the U.S. Embassy in Iceland can take up to two weeks to reach its destination in the United States.
-Ballots in envelopes fully addressed to your relevant local election officials in postage-paid-return envelopes or with sufficient domestic U.S. postage can be dropped at the U.S. Embassy any day Monday through Friday that the Embassy is open, between the hours of 9:00 am and 4:30 pm.
+For the 2024 General Election, registered voters may submit forms and ballots to the Consular Section of the U.S. Embassy in Reykjavik, and we will mail it through the Diplomatic Pouch.
+Please note: Mail from the U.S. Embassy in Iceland takes at least two weeks to reach its destination in the United States, so please drop off ballots no later than October 14, 2024, to ensure your ballot reaches its destination in time.
+Ballots must be fully addressed and sealed in postage-paid envelopes or with sufficient domestic U.S. postage to your relevant local election officials.
+Ballots may be dropped at the U.S. Embassy any day Monday through Friday between 2 – 3:30 p.m.

 Remember, your vote counts!